AlienKevin/TINotes/README.md

 **Demo 4**: Notes navigation in the calculator, showing how you can navigate back and forth both in the folder system and within individual files<br/>
 ![Demo 4](https://raw.githubusercontent.com/AlienKevin/TINotes/master/Demos/Demo4.gif)

 **Demo 5**: You even now add equations to you TI calculators!
 You can enter any custom equations and TINotes will auto-detect all variables and solve for each.
-Currently, TINotes cannot solve for variables under sqrt, log, ln, and trig functions but you can solve them using other tools and paste the results back to TINotes. (checkout [quickmath](https://quickmath.com/webMathematica3/quickmath/equations/solve/intermediate.jsp) or [doyourmath](https://doyourmath.com/))
+Currently, TINotes cannot solve for variables under sqrt, log, ln, and trig functions but you can solve them using other tools and paste the results back to TINotes. (checkout [quickmath](https://quickmath.com/webMathematica3/quickmath/equations/solve/intermediate.jsp) or [doyourmath](https://doyourmath.com/))<br/>
-TINotes website:
+TINotes website:<br/>
 ![Demo 5 website](https://raw.githubusercontent.com/AlienKevin/TINotes/gh-pages/Demos/EquationF%3Dma.gif)

-TI calculator screen:
+TI calculator screen:<br/>
 ![Demo 5 calculator](https://raw.githubusercontent.com/AlienKevin/TINotes/gh-pages/Demos/EquationF%3DmaTI.gif)

 ## Set up